 I think the interesting question here under a design perspective is: How would we be able to convey this ability to feel a motivation, this feeling of comprehension into other games designed for political purposes and campaigning?
 If games are able to convey the “aha” moment of one the most horrendous acts they surely must be able to communicate a party’s stand on healthcare or fiscal policy.

-One Response to “How to understand the Motivation behind Suicide Bombing – with Halo 3”
+3 Responses to “How to understand the Motivation behind Suicide Bombing – with Halo 3”

 Leave a Reply